BosimovOxunjon/BosimovOxunjon/README.md

 - 👋 Hi, I’m @BosimovOxunjon
-- 👀 I’m interested in Web developing
+- 👀 I’m interested in Front-End developing
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me bosimovoxunjon@gmail.com